15 October 2024

 Some of these men still see women as the mother, the person who takes care of the chores.
 The person in charge of the home.
 They see the 1950s as “the perfect time in history”.

 What these men fail to realise that women have always worked.
-Whether it be in factories, as nurses, secretaries, teachers, cooks etc. In addition to these jobs, women were also expected to fully take care of the home and take care of the children.
+Whether it be in factories, as nurses, secretaries, teachers, cooks etc. However.
+In addition to these jobs, women were also expected to fully take care of the home and take care of the children.
 They were in fact doing two jobs.
 The “second shift”.
 Their weekends were not time off work, they spent them taking care of the home and the children while their partners, well, didn’t.

 This “perfect” time of the 1950s was when the stay at home mother was a prevalent thing.
 But was it perfect for women?
 Some.
 Of course.
 But was it a life that many wanted?
 No money of their own, no freedoms and a life that was 24/7.
 They were always on call.